 - Lethargy, disinterest in normal or favorite activities

 - Difficulty sucking or eating

-The cause of asthma is not understood.
+The cause of asthma is not always known or understood.
 It may be that some children and adults have hypersensitive airways that are more likely to be irritated by certain known triggers.
 The American Lung Association identifies the following risk factors in infants and young children:

-- allergies - more than 50 percent of current asthma cases in the U.S. can be attributed to allergies
+- allergies ‒ more than 80% of current asthma cases in the U.S. can be attributed to allergies

 - exposure to secondhand smoke

 - outdoor air pollutants, including ozone, particulate matter, nitrogen dioxide, and sulfur dioxide